ScratchSpace/cmdchk/README.rst

 Configuration
 -------------

-You can set the server's user, port, log file and configuration files.
+You can set the server's user, port, log file, configuration files and checks to run.
 These can be set (highest to lowest priority) using arguments (try '--help'), passed to the constructor programatically, or specified in the configuration file (you cannot specify the configuration files in the configuration file).

-The configuration files are JSON formatted object, and may contain the keys "user" (a string), "port" (an int), "log_location" (a string) and "check_list" (a list of lists of one string followed by zero or more ints).
+The configuration files are JSON formatted object, and may contain the keys "user" (a string), "port" (an int), "log_location" (a string) and "check_list" (a dictionary of string mapped to a list of zero or more ints).
 You may specify multiple files to pull configuration from, which will be parsed in order.
-Setting from files parsed later will override earlier settings.
+Settings from files parsed later will override earlier settings.

-The check_list option should be specified as an array with the check to run first optionally followed by any valid return codes.
-If no return codes are specified, 0 will be assumed.
+The check_list option should be specified as a dictionary with the check to run as the key mapped to a list containing any valid return codes.
+If the list is empty, 0 will be assumed to be the only correct return code.

-When run as just the server, the default settings are to listen on port 9200, drop privileges to nobody and log to the console.
-It will read no other configuration files unless told to.
+When run as just the server, the default settings are to listen on port 9200, drop privileges to nobody, log to the console and run /bin/true.
+It will read no configuration files unless told to.

 When run as the wrapper, it will log to /var/log/appsrvchk/appsrvchk.log and read /etc/appsrvchk.cfg, otherwise acting as above.